Alex-ray/universal-hmr-ssr-react-redux/README.md

 ### 🗒 Note:

-This projfect is intended as an _example_ app for using Hot Module Reloading and Server Sider rendering with Express, React, Redux and React Router.
+This project is intended as an _example_ app for using Hot Module Reloading and Server Sider rendering with Express, React, Redux and React Router.

 > Video walkthrough here: https://www.dropbox.com/s/1vrlqqkridz2jew/zoom_0.mp4